folio-org/mod-ncip/README.md

 ### About the NCIP services
 This initial version of the NCIP module supports four of the existing 50ish services in the NCIP protocol.
 The endpoint for all services is the same:

-POST to .../ncip    (if you are calling the service directly) POST to ..../circapi/ncip (if you are calling mod-ncip through edge-ncip)
+POST to .../ncip    (if you are calling the mod-ncip directly)

+POST to ..../circapi/ncip (if you are calling mod-ncip through edge-ncip)

 The module determines which service is being called based on the XML passed into the service.